PokeyOne/rails-logistic-company/README.md

 ### Prerequisites
 1. Make sure ruby 3.1.0 is installed.
 If you already have a version of Ruby installed, this can be done with `rbenv install 3.1.0`, if not, consult the Ruby website
 1. Ensure sqlite is installed on your system.
 Many modern systems, such as macOS ship with this installed.
-Verify with `sqlite --version`
+Verify with `sqlite3 --version` or similar.
 1. Node should be installed.
 This project was built using 16.13; your experience with other versions may vary.
 Verify with `node --version`
 1. Yarn should be installed.
 Try `yarn --version`